digital-work-lab/digital-work-lecture/slides/07-collaborative-content-creation.md

 TODO : create another version and check how gitk displays the unstaged/staged changes

-Go to the [colrev](https://github.com/CoLRev-Ecosystem/colrev) project on GitHub and explore the version history.
+Go to the [colrev](https://github.com/CoLRev-Ecosystem/colrev){: target="_blank"} project on GitHub and explore the version history.
 - Navigate to `commits` and check which files were modified in the most recent version
-- From the [main page](https://github.com/CoLRev-Ecosystem/colrev), navigate to `colrev/dataset.py` and click on `Blame` to see what revision and author last modified specific lines of code
+- From the [main page](https://github.com/CoLRev-Ecosystem/colrev){: target="_blank"}, navigate to `colrev/dataset.py` and click on `Blame` to see what revision and author last modified specific lines of code

 **Check**: When was the `load_records_dict` function last modified?